Hadlow Road railway station

-Hadlow Road railway station is a Grade II listed heritage railway station and museum in Willaston, on the Wirral Way footpath.
-The station permanently closed to passengers in 1956; however, it has been restored to have the look and feel of the time.
-It has an authentic ticket office, waiting room and telephone box.
-Formerly the museum was a working railway station on the single track Hooton to West Kirby branch of the Birkenhead Railway, on the Wirral Peninsula, Cheshire.
-The station is owned by Cheshire West and Chester Council, and Friends of Hadlow Road Station (FHRS) help to maintain and develop the station as a community resource.
+Hadlow Road is a Grade II listed heritage railway station and museum in Willaston, on the Wirral Peninsula, in Cheshire, England.
+It was a station on the single tracked to branch of the Birkenhead Railway between 1866 and 1962.

+It has since been restored to have the look and feel of the time it was closed, with authentic facilities.
+The station is owned by Cheshire West and Chester Council; the Friends of Hadlow Road Station (FHRS) help to maintain and develop the station as a community resource.
+The former trackbed of the line has been converted to the Wirral Way rail trail.

 History

-The Birkenhead Railway, owned jointly by the Great Western Railway (GWR) and London and North Western Railway (LNWR), opened a single-track branch line from Hooton to Parkgate on 1 October 1866, which included a station at Willaston with a train passing place.
+The Birkenhead Railway, owned jointly by the Great Western Railway (GWR) and London and North Western Railway (LNWR), opened a single-tracked branch line from Hooton to on 1 October 1866; it included a station at Willaston with a passing place.
 An extension to West Kirby was completed twenty years later.

-It was named Hadlow Road Station because there are two villages named Willaston in Cheshire and the name Willaston railway station had already been taken by the time of Hadlow Road's opening.
+It was named Hadlow Road because another village called Willaston had already claimed the name for its own station by the time of Hadlow Road's opening.